department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if:
+You may be able to get disability benefits if both of the following are true for you:

 - You have an illness believed to be caused by Agent Orange, **and**
 - You came into contact with Agent Orange while serving in the military